US Mint Coin Deal, $180 Free Spend and $220 Profit

 Is it Legit?

-I have done a few of these deals myself, and I’ve sold to PFS Buyers Club.
+I have done a few of these deals myself, and I’ve sold to Singh Buying group and PFS Buyers Club.
+MilesPerDay has also been around for a long time.
 The process is pretty easy as long as you follow the steps provided by the buyer that you choose.
 You sign up for the deal (at least with PFS, other buyers might not need you to enroll ahead of time), be ready to purchase once it goes live, buy your coins and then ship them or deliver them to your buyer.

 If you are knowledgeable in this field, you could probably do better yourself by selling the coins on eBay or elsewhere.
 However, I haven’t tried that myself as I don’t know much about coins.
 PFS Buyers Club has just been a convenient and easy option.
 They also promise to match any bona fide competing offer, so reach out and see if they will offer you more.
 You have to do so before the deal goes live.

 But there are other buying clubs out there, so make sure you shop around and find the deal that makes sense for you.
-I mentioned Singh Buying group and MilesPerDay above as well.
-I have not done any coin deals with them in the past, but they have been around for a long time, have chats and Slacks dedicated to these deals and seems trustworthy.
-I plan on going with Singh Buying group for the first time since they are offering the best deal this time around.
 MYS Buying Group, Pinehurst or local dealers are some other options, but I’m not sure what type of commission they are offering for this deal.

 Always do your research, and decide what is best for you.
 That’s even more crucial when we’re talking about coins that cost thousands of dollars.